mili-sucevic/deploying-to-aws-with-terraform-and-ansible/README.md

-AWS deployment with Terraform and Ansible
+A CLOUD GURU COURSE: AWS deployment with Terraform and Ansible

 Exercises: